 At the heart of any major concert is the contract.
 Most of these contracts are standard legal text that varies little from performer to performer.
 In fact, if one were to take the core contract from a Katy Perry concert in Nevada and a Foo Fighters concert in Florida and switch the artist and state names, there’s little chance anyone would even notice.

-Most of the riders you hear about – the bizarre or funny demands from the performer – make up a tiny percentage of the overall riders.
-Most riders are actually technical in nature.
-They’ll include the size and weight requirements for the stage, electrical and lighting needs, data and fiber optic cabling specifications, sound and video board requirements, office space requirements for tour personnel, minimum number of security personnel, etc. For instance, a rider might say something like
+The thing is, though, most of the riders actually technical in nature.
+They’ll include the size and weight requirements for the stage, electrical and lighting needs, pyrotechnical needs, data and fiber optic cabling specifications, sound and video board requirements, office space requirements for tour personnel, minimum number of security personnel, etc. It’s like an instruction manual for a concert, only in legalese.
+For instance, a rider might say something like

 “Article 148: There will be fifteen amperage voltage sockets at twenty-foot spaces, spaced evenly, providing nineteen amperes total, on beams suspended from the ceiling of the venue, which shall be able to support a total gross weight of 5,600 pounds each, and be suspended no less than 30 feet, but no more than 37.5 feet, above the stage surface.”

-Van Halen’s concert contracts would have several hundred such demands, causing lead singer David Lee Roth to quip that the band’s contracts looked “like a Chinese Yellow Pages”.
+Van Halen’s concert contracts would have several hundred such demands, causing lead singer David Lee Roth to joke that the band’s contracts were so thick they looked “like a Chinese Yellow Pages”.

-The staff at large venues in big cities were used to technically complex shows like Van Halen’s.
-The band played at Madison Square Garden in New York and The Omni in Atlanta without incident.
+The staff at large venues like Madison Square Garden in New York and The Omni in Atlanta were used to complex shows like Van Halen’s, so the band usually played there without incident.
 But the band kept noticing errors, sometimes significant errors, in the stage setup in smaller cities.
 The band needed a way to know that their contract had been read fully.
 And this is where the “no brown M&Ms” came in.

-The band included a request for “a large bowl of M&M candies” with their backstage demands for typical things like Coca-Cola, whiskey and sandwiches.
-But, hidden deeply in the technical riders, the band added this clause:
+The band included a request for “a large bowl of M&M candies” with their backstage demands for typical things buffet table items like Coca-Cola, whiskey, cigarettes and sandwiches.
+But, hidden deeply in the middle of the technical riders, the band added this clause:

 “Article 126: There will be no brown M&M’s in the backstage area, upon pain of forfeiture of the show, with full compensation”.